-Regardless of who is responsible for what, the laws of Alabama necessitate a close working relationship between the council and the mayor.
+The laws of Alabama necessitate a close working relationship between the council and the mayor.
 Without that spirit of cooperation, a municipal government will not function properly.
 Open communications between the mayor and the council should be maintained at all times.
 Before acting on any proposal, the council should carefully consider the advice, views and recommendations of the mayor.
 Similarly, the mayor should also listen to council discussions in order to understand the reasoning behind council actions and the intent of the council as it passes ordinances and resolutions.
-There is no question that at times the mayor and the council will disagree over the best solution to a problem.
-While disagreement is inevitable, it can be healthy.
-Negotiating opposing viewpoints can often lead to unexpected solutions.
-City officials must learn that when an opposing view is taken by someone else in government, it is merely a different opinion on the best way to represent the citizens of the municipality.